ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

                artemis-authentication-token-value: <artemis-authentication-token-value>   # step 7

   If you run the Atlassian suite in containers and Artemis on your host machine, you may have to set internal urls for bamboo, so that the CI and VCS servers are reachable from each other.
+If Artemis is executed in a container in the same network, you won't need to specify internal URLs, as Artemis can then communicate with Bamboo and Bitbucket and Bamboo and Bitbucket can communicate with each other using the same url.
+If you use the default docker-compose setup, you can use the following
+  configuration:

    .. code:: yaml